m-a-c-e/Machine-Learning/README.md

 <figcaption align="middle">Vocal Separation Plot using Librosa</figcaption>
 </p>

 From the above figure we can observe that Full Spectrum (actual audio file) = Foreground (Vocals of Characters) + Background (Laugh Tracks and Instruments).
-By using the vocal separation technique in <a href="https://librosa.org/librosa_gallery/auto_examples/plot_vocal_separation.html">[7]</a>, we remove the backgroud information and extract only the foreground information.
+By using the vocal separation technique in <a href="https://librosa.org/librosa_gallery/auto_examples/plot_vocal_separation.html">[7]</a>, we remove the background information and extract only the foreground information.
 This ensures that there isn't any inherent biases such as laugh tracks in the audio feature representation.

 ### Video